jesimone57/python-cheat-sheet/README.md

 </pre>

 * In Python 2 rounding of numbers would always round up
-In Python 3 rounding changed to round to nearest event number
+In Python 3 rounding changed to round to nearest even number
 <pre>
 print (round(2.5))   #  rounds to nearest even integer in python 3 ->  2
 print (round(3.5))   #  rounds to nearest even integer in python 3 ->  4